sendgrid/docs/source/User_Guide/Statistics/browser.md

 Figures
 {% endanchor %}

-The figures table gives you all of the specific counts or percentages of each event, according to how you’ve grouped your stats (day, week, or month).
+The figures table gives you all of the specific counts or percentages of each event, according to how you’ve grouped your statistics (day, week, or month).
 For example, if you wanted to see what percentage of the emails you sent were actually opened on the second week of April based on the browser, this is a great place to look.

 This table will refresh with new or adjusted data based on the various filters available at the top of the page.
 You can also choose to show actual counts or percentages, by clicking the corresponding button above and to the right of the table.